afarcome/LMrectangular/mainCode/README.md

 debug: if TRUE, some more information, mostly for internal checking of errors, is provided.
 Defaults to FALSE

-exceed: if lik>exceed, stop iterations.
+exceed: if lik is larger than exceed, stop iterations.
 Mostly for internal use.
 Defaults to NULL, mapping to Inf.

 The rlm.fixed function returns a list with elements: